Rholais/ingress-medal-arts/xingqing-campus-of-xjtu-cruise.md

 17. Tengfei Tower
 	1. Which year was this tower built in?
 	2. 1986
+	3. The Tower was donated to Jiaotong University around its 90th anniversary.

 18. 图书馆喷泉
 	1. How many entrances to control room around the pool?